-History of the Dispute - Jurisdiction of the Court (paras.
-19-48 of the Judgment)
+History of the Dispute-Jurisdiction of the Court (paras.
+20-40 of the Judgment)

-The Court recalled that in 1948 the Althing (the Parliament of Iceland) had passed a law concerning the Scientific Conservation of the Continental Shelf Fisheries which empowered the Government to establish conservation zones wherein all fisheries should be subject to Icelandic rules and control to the extent compatible with agreements with other countries.
-Subsequently the 1901 Anglo-Danish Convention which had fixed a limit for Iceland's exclusive right of fishery round its coasts was denounced by Iceland as from 1951, new Icelandic Regulations of 1958 proclaimed a 12-mile limit and the Althing declared by a resolution in 1959 "that recognition should be obtained of Iceland's right to the entire continental shelf area in conformity with the policy adopted by the Law of 1948".
-Following a number of incidents and a series of negotiations, Iceland and the United Kingdom agreed on an Exchange of Notes which took place on 11 March 1961 and specified inter alia that the United Kingdom would no longer object to a 12-mile fishery zone, that Iceland would continue to work for the implementation of the 1959 resolution regarding the extension of fisheries jurisdiction but would give the United Kingdom six months' notice of such extension and that "in case of a dispute in relation to such extension, the matter shall, at the request of either Party, be referred to the International Court of Justice".
+The Court recalled that in 1948 the Althing (the Parliament of Iceland) passed a law concerning the Scientific Conservation of the Continental Shelf Fisheries which empowered the Government to establish conservation zones wherein all fisheries should be subject to Icelandic rules and control, to the extent compatible with agreements with other countries.
+In 1958 Iceland issued regulations extending the limits of its exclusive right of fishery round its coasts to 12 nautical miles, and in 1959 the Althing declared by a resolution "that recognition should be obtained of Iceland's right to the entire continental shelf area in conformity with the policy adopted by the Law of 1948".
+After refusing to recognize the validity of the new Regulations, the Federal Republic negotiated with Iceland and, on 19 July 1961, concluded with it an Exchange of Notes which specified inter alia that the Federal Republic would no longer object to a 12-mile fishery zone, that Iceland would continue to work for the implementation of the 1959 Resolution regarding the extension of fisheries jurisdiction but would give the Federal Republic six months' notice of such extension and that "in case of a dispute in relation to such an extension, the matter shall, at the request of either Party, be referred to the International Court of Justice".

-In 1971, the Icelandic Government announced that the agreement on fisheries jurisdiction with the United Kingdom would be terminated and that the limit of exclusive Icelandic fisheries jurisdiction would be extended to 50 miles.
-In an aide-mémoire of 24 February 1972 the United Kingdom was formally notified of this intention.
-In reply the latter emphasized that the Exchange of Notes was not open to unilateral denunciation and that in its view the measure contemplated "would have no basis in international law".
+In 1971 the Icelandic Government announced that the agreement on fisheries jurisdiction with the Federal Republic would be terminated and that the limit of Iceland's exclusive fisheries jurisdiction would be extended to 50 miles.
+By an aide-mémoire of 24 February 1972 the Federal Republic was formally notified of that intention and replied that, in its view, the measures contemplated would be "incompatible with the general rules of international law" and that the Exchange of Notes could not be denounced unilaterally.
 On 14 July 1972 new Regulations were introduced whereby Iceland's fishery limits would be extended to 50 miles as from 1 September 1972 and all fishing activities by foreign vessels inside those limits be prohibited.
-Their enforcement gave rise, while proceedings before the Court were continuing and Iceland was refusing to recognize the Court's decisions, to a series of incidents and negotiations which resulted on 13 November 1973 in an exchange of Notes constituting an interim agreement between the United Kingdom and Iceland.
-This agreement, concluded for two years, provided for temporary arrangements "pending a settlement of the substantive dispute and without prejudice to the legal position or rights of either Government in relation thereto"
+Their enforcement gave rise, while proceedings before the Court were continuing and Iceland was refusing to recognize the Court's decisions, to incidents, and to negotiations which did not lead to any agreement.

-The Court considered that the existence of the interim agreement ought not to lead it to refrain from pronouncing judgment: it could not be said that the issues before the Court had become without object, since the dispute still continued; and, though it was beyond the powers of the Court to declare the law between the Parties as it might be at the date of expiration of the interim agreement, that could not relieve the Court from its obligation to render a judgment on the basis of the law as it now existed; furthermore, the Court ought not to discourage the making of interim arrangements in future disputes with the object of reducing friction.
-Reverting to the 1961 Exchange of Notes, which in the Court's Judgment of 1973 was held to be a treaty in force, the Court emphasized that it would be too narrow an interpretation of the compromissory clause (quoted above) to conclude that it limited the Court's jurisdiction to giving an affirmative or a negative answer to the question of whether the Icelandic Regulations of 1972 were in conformity with international law.
-It seemed evident that the dispute between the Parties included disagreements as to their respective rights in the fishery resources and the adequacy of measures to conserve them.
+The Court, having in its Judgment of 1973 held the Exchange of Notes of 1961 to be a treaty in force, emphasized that it would be too narrow an interpretation of its compromissory clause (quoted above) to conclude that it limited the Court's jurisdiction to giving an affirmative or a negative answer to the question of whether the Icelandic Regulations of 1972 were in conformity with international law.
+It seemed evident that the dispute between the Parties included disagreements as to their respective rights in fishery resources and the adequacy of measures to conserve them.
 It was within the power of the Court to take into consideration all relevant elements.

 Applicable Rules of International Law (paras.
-49-78 of the Judgment)
+41-70 of the Judgment)